jinskvarghese/rule-engine/README.md

 - **Rule Combination**: Multiple rules can be combined and stored for future evaluations.
 - **Rule Evaluation**: The frontend allows users to submit a JSON object for rule evaluation.
 - **Backend API**: The frontend communicates with the backend to handle all operations related to rule creation, combination, and evaluation.
+- **WebSocket Integration**: Real-time updates for rule creation and evaluation.
 - **Caching**: Optimized with caching mechanisms to improve performance when evaluating frequently used rules.
 - **Security**: The system has basic security (HTTP basic authentication) to restrict unauthorized access.